-In addition, the Virginia Petroleum Storage Tank Fund (Fund) generated revenue of \$33.6 million in FY 2016 and \$33.9 million in FY 2017 from fees collected on petroleum products sold in Virginia.
+In addition, the Virginia Petroleum Storage Tank Fund (Fund) generated revenue of \$34.15 million in FY 2018 and \$34.16 million in FY 2019 from fees collected on petroleum products sold in Virginia.
 Although the Fund was established primarily for the cleanup of petroleum contamination from leaking underground and aboveground storage tanks (reimbursement of tank owner cleanup up costs and program costs), Article 10 of the SWCL also allows use of the Fund for the costs of implementing the regulatory programs established in Article 11.
 Since the inception of Article 11, the Fund has been used to offset the difference between operating costs for the ODCP, Financial Responsibility and Registration Programs and the fees that are collected.
-Beginning in December 2015, it has been used to cover the full operating costs of the AST Registration program.